arnhrwd/dragon/README.md

 Running in cluster mode requires starting an initial Dragon node, and then starting further Dragon nodes that connect to the initial Dragon node, or any existing Dragon nodes.
 The Dragon nodes will connect to form a fully connected network.
 Therefore they must all be visible to each other on the network.

-To start an initial Dragon node, ensure that `dragon.network.remote.host` is **not** set in `dragon.properties` (or is set to `""`), and make sure that `dragon.network.local.host` is set to be the IP address or domain name of the Dragon node, and run:
+To start an initial Dragon node, ensure that `dragon.network.remote.host` is **not** set in `dragon.yaml` (or is set to `""`), and make sure that `dragon.network.local.host` is set to be the IP address or domain name of the Dragon node, and run:

     java -jar dragon.jar -d